jamsidedown/AwsWebsocketDotnetTemplate/README.md

 | Average | 86.58% | 100%   | 80.95% |
 +---------+--------+--------+--------+
 ```

+### Cloudformation template linting
+From the root directory, running `cfn-lint template.yaml` will run check the cloudformation template to ensure it can be parsed correctly.

+If `cfn-lint` prints any output, then those issues will need to be fixed for the build and deploy to succeed.
+No output means the template has correct syntax, but doesn't guarantee the build and deploy will succeed.

 ## Building and deploying
 From the root directory, the SAM CLI can be used to build and deploy to AWS.